RedStoneCoin/redstone-poc/README.md

 # Redstone codebase
 ## Implementation of Redstone protocol
+This is the offical implemention of the redstone protocol.
+It is written in rust.
+Protocol is subject to frequent change and as such no documention exists (however it is in the works) It is currently not ready for usage.
 ### To do
 - [ ] Every block to include hedder egg chain 1 and prev hash from other chain if header is chain 1 look chain 3
 - [x]  Custom save 2 databses